 San Antonio's most famous tourist attraction is the Alamo, a former mission that was the site of the Battle of the Alamo in 1836.
 During the Texas Revolution, a small Texan force barricaded themselves inside in defense against a Mexican force of almost 1,800.
 The Texan fighters were ultimately killed, but the battle proved a rallying point that coined the phrase “Remember the Alamo!”
 Admission is free to visitors.
 The site offers daily family-friendly programs and guided tours.
 San Antonio is also home to the River Walk, a part of the San Antonio River that cuts through the city and is lined with walking paths and restaurants.
 Barges float the river to offer guided tours of the city and dinner cruises.

-Be aware that hurricane season in the U.S. runs from June 1–Nov.
-30 each year, and Texas is no stranger to heavy storms.
-Most recently, in 2017, Hurricane Harvey came in from the Gulf of Mexico and caused significant flooding in Houston, resulting in an estimated $125 billion in damage.
-As you’re purchasing travel insurance, be sure to select a plan with coverage for hurricanes to keep you and your loved ones protected in case a storm strikes.
+The different regions of Texas can experience every sort of weather imaginable.
+Strong storms that can produce tornadoes are possible throughout much of the state in the spring.
+Also, be aware that hurricane season in the US runs from June 1 to November 30 each year, and Texas is no stranger to heavy storms.
+In 2017, Hurricane Harvey came in from the Gulf of Mexico and caused significant flooding in Houston, resulting in an estimated $125 billion in damage.
+Understand the way your insurance covers severe weather events, and pay attention to local forecasts and media to stay safe.

 Tempting Texas Cuisine